Royal Norfolk Regiment: Second World War

 Men of the 2nd Battalion, Royal Norfolk Regiment receive their rum ration before going out on patrol in France, 26 January 1940.

-The regiment was renamed to the Royal Norfolk Regiment on 3 June 1935 to celebrate 250 years since the regiment was first raised and also to celebrate the Silver Jubilee of King George V. In 1940, the first decorations for gallantry awarded to the British Expeditionary Force in France were gained by men of the 2nd Battalion.
+In 1940, the first decorations for gallantry awarded to the British Expeditionary Force in France were gained by men of the 2nd Battalion.
 Captain Frank Peter Barclay, was awarded the Military Cross, and Lance-Corporal Davis the Military Medal.
 Captain F.P.
 Barclay would later lead the 1st Battalion in the North West Europe campaign towards the end of the war.
 Five members of the Royal Norfolks, the highest number of any British Army regiment during the Second World War, were awarded the Victoria Cross: